-- 3.2.1.
-All Goods delivered must be new, or as new if recycled, unused and of recent origin. - 3.2.2.
-All manufacturer warranties covering the Goods must be assignable to the Buyer on request and for free. - 3.2.3.
-The Supplier transfers ownership of the Goods on Delivery or payment for those Goods, whichever is earlier. - 3.2.4.
-Risk in the Goods transfers to the Buyer on Delivery of the Goods, but remains with the Supplier if the Buyer notices damage following Delivery and lets the Supplier know within 3 Working Days of Delivery.
+- 3.2.1 All Goods delivered must be new, or as new if recycled, unused and of recent origin. - 3.2.2 All manufacturer warranties covering the Goods must be assignable to the Buyer on request and for free. - 3.2.3 The Supplier transfers ownership of the Goods on Delivery or payment for those Goods, whichever is earlier. - 3.2.4 Risk in the Goods transfers to the Buyer on Delivery of the Goods, but remains with the Supplier if the Buyer notices damage following Delivery and lets the Supplier know within 3 Working Days of Delivery.

-- 3.2.5.
-The Supplier warrants that it has full and unrestricted ownership of the Goods at the time of transfer of ownership. - 3.2.6.
-The Supplier must deliver the Goods on the date and to the specified location during the Buyer's working hours. - 3.2.7.
-The Supplier must provide sufficient packaging for the Goods to reach the point of Delivery safely and undamaged. - 3.2.8.
-All deliveries must have a delivery note attached that specifies the order number, type and quantity of Goods. - 3.2.9.
-The Supplier must provide all tools, information and instructions the Buyer needs to make use of the Goods. - 3.2.10.
-The Supplier must indemnify the Buyer against the costs of any Recall of the Goods and give notice of actual or anticipated action about the Recall of the Goods. - 3.2.11.
-The Buyer can cancel any order or part order of Goods which has not been Delivered.
-If the Buyer gives less than 14 days notice then it will pay the Supplier's reasonable and proven costs already incurred on the cancelled order as long as the Supplier takes all reasonable steps to minimise these costs. - 3.2.12.
-The Supplier must at its own cost repair, replace, refund or substitute (at the Buyer's option and request) any Goods that the Buyer rejects because they do not conform with Clause 3.
+- Crown Copyright 2021 Version: 1.0.3 - 3.2.5 The Supplier warrants that it has full and unrestricted ownership of the Goods at the time of transfer of ownership. - 3.2.6 The Supplier must deliver the Goods on the date and to the specified location during the Buyer's working hours. - 3.2.7 The Supplier must provide sufficient packaging for the Goods to reach the point of Delivery safely and undamaged. - 3.2.8 All deliveries must have a delivery note attached that specifies the order number, type and quantity of Goods. - 3.2.9 The Supplier must provide all tools, information and instructions the Buyer needs to make use of the Goods. - 3.2.10 The Supplier must indemnify the Buyer against the costs of any Recall of the Goods and give notice of actual or anticipated action about the Recall of the Goods. - 3.2.11 The Buyer can cancel any order or part order of Goods which has not been Delivered.
+If the Buyer gives less than 14 days notice then it will pay the Supplier's reasonable and proven costs already incurred on the cancelled order as long as the Supplier takes all reasonable steps to minimise these costs. - 3.2.12 The Supplier must at its own cost repair, replace, refund or substitute (at the Buyer's option and request) any Goods that the Buyer rejects because they do not conform with Clause 3.
 If the Supplier does not do this it will pay the Buyer's costs including repair or re-supply by a third party.

-3.3.
-Services clauses
+3.3 Services clauses

-- 3.3.1.
-Late Delivery of the Services will be a Default of an Order Contract. - 3.3.2.
-The Supplier must co-operate with the Buyer and third party suppliers on all aspects connected with the Delivery of the Services and ensure that Supplier Staff comply with any reasonable instructions. - 3.3.3.
-The Supplier must at its own risk and expense provide all Supplier Equipment required to Deliver the Services. - 3.3.4.
-The Supplier must allocate sufficient resources and appropriate expertise to each Contract. - 3.3.5.
-The Supplier must take all reasonable care to ensure performance does not disrupt the Buyer's operations, employees or other contractors. - 3.3.6.
-The Supplier must ensure all Services, and anything used to Deliver the Services, are of good quality and free from defects.
+- 3.3.1 Late Delivery of the Services will be a Default of an Order Contract. - 3.3.2 The Supplier must co-operate with the Buyer and third party suppliers on all aspects connected with the Delivery of the Services and ensure that Supplier Staff comply with any reasonable instructions. - 3.3.3 The Supplier must at its own risk and expense provide all Supplier Equipment required to Deliver the Services. - 3.3.4 The Supplier must allocate sufficient resources and appropriate expertise to each Contract. - 3.3.5 The Supplier must take all reasonable care to ensure performance does not disrupt the Buyer's operations, employees or other contractors.